 Growers should compare the value of what wheat straw does for their fields with the price they could sell it for, a USDA soil scientist says.

-David Huggins, a soil scientist with the USDA Agricultural Research Service in Pullman, studied the impact of removing straw on soil health and whether removing it would reduce the amount of nutrients such as nitrogen, phosphorus and potassium and the cost of replacing them using fertilizer.
+David Huggins, a soil scientist with the USDA Agricultural Research Service in Pullman, Wash., studied the impact of removing straw on soil health and whether removing it would reduce the amount of nutrients such as nitrogen, phosphorus and potassium and the cost of replacing them using fertilizer.

 “If (farmers are) going to haul off their residue, they should consider being paid for at least the fertilizer value of that residue,” Huggins said.
 “Those are very real kinds of exports and nutrients they’ll have to replace eventually.”

 Winter wheat residue has a nutrient value of about $13 per ton, Huggins said.